 A 'Whole of life' plan is exactly as it sounds an insurance plan that you take out that will both cover you for the whole of your life and will pay out the sum insured from day one of being insured until eventually your family claim and you would usually pay premiums for the rest of your life too.
-It can also be inflation linked to protect the purchase power.
+It can also be inflation-linked to protect purchasing power.

-The premiums can start out low and you can opt for them to rise (as cover rises) or stay level.
+The premiums can start low and you can opt for them to rise (as the cover rises) or stay level.

 The main advantage is that you have the full level of cover from the start of the plan, so they are ideal if you don't have the savings to set aside.

 The plans are medically underwritten meaning you have to fill out a form with your health and medical insurance and maybe go for a medical if requested.
 This is both a positive and a negative in that if you are in great shape you will find you get a low premium however if you are not or haven't always been it can be time-consuming and the result can be a high premium.

 Of course, regularly mentioned as the biggest risk being that with insurance you might pay more in than the plan pays out!
 But of course, that is the nature of insurance it's a gamble on behalf of the insurer based on how long they expect you to live based on the information they have on you.

 The Guarantee in the 'Guaranteed Over 50s Plan' is simply guaranteed acceptance, there are no long medical history forms to be completed as long as you are over 50 and the cover can start very quickly.
 These plans were specifically designed to provide for funeral cover and they have been designed to be as simple as possible, from day one you know how much cover you will get and how much it will cost you and the premiums have an end date so you also know the maximum total cost.